adombowsky/adombowsky.github.io/_pages/about.md

 Outside of statistics, I like trail running, the NYT crossword, playing guitar, and watching the Premier League!

 ## Recent News
+10/31/2024: [Bayesian Clustering via Fusing of Localized Densities](https://arxiv.org/abs/2304.00074) has been accepted to the *Journal of the American Statistical Association: Theory and Methods*.

 10/07/2024: A new version of [Product Centered Dirichlet Processes for Bayesian Multiview Clustering](https://arxiv.org/abs/2312.05365) is available on ArXiv!
 The updated code is on [Github](https://github.com/adombowsky/clic).